AC Astro Chicken

 TEE sensor mesh

-Critical infrastructure is covered by attested sensors (Sensor Density ↑).
+Critical infrastructure is covered by attested sensors (Sensor Density (up)).

 5 // Certified Stream